ParabolInc/parabol/README.md

 You need to set Authorized redirect URI's to `https://<your.domain>/auth/google` on google cloud console

 > Make sure to correctly set vaalue for `PROTO` `HOST` and `PORT`, since it'll be used on `packages/server/appOrigin.ts` to construct app origin and later will be use to construct google callback URL.
-If you find `Invalid Code` during google login you might wanna check these setting or the callback url you set on google cloud console
+If you find `Invalid Login Code` during google login you might wanna check these setting or the callback url you set on google cloud console

 ## Enable JIRA integration